Reed-CompBio/spras/input/README.md

 ## File formats
 ### Node file
 Node files include a header row and rows providing attributes for each node.
-The first column is for the node identifier and has the header value `NODEID`.
+One column is for the node identifier and must have the header value `NODEID`.
 All other columns specify additional node attributes such as prizes.
+Any nodes that are listed in a node file but are not present in one or more edges in the edge file will be removed.
 For example:
 ```
 NODEID	prize	sources	targets